ynchiu/ShuJiangStore/README.md

 # LightNet: A Versatile, Standalone Matlab-based Environment for Deep Learning

 Published in:
-MM '16 Proceedings of the 2016 ACM on Multimedia Conference Pages 1156-1159
-ACM New York, NY, USA ©2016
+MM '16 Proceedings of the 2016 ACM on Multimedia Conference, Pages 1156-1159, ACM New York, NY, USA

 ![LightNet Icon](LightNet.png)